-Should I Fix My Tracker Mortgage – Tracker Mortgage Ultimate Guide Ireland 2023
+Should I Fix My Tracker Mortgage? – Tracker Mortgage Ultimate Guide Ireland 2024

-With interest rates on the rise, should you dump your tracker mortgage and move to a fixed rate?
+With interest rates peaking, you’re probably wondering should I fix my tracker mortgage?
 The answer used to be a flat out no, but now the answer depends on two things.

 1. What type of tracker mortgage are you on?